Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 Wherever moss thrives, mold is never far behind.
 As such, your gutters could become a thriving ecosystem of various molds and mildews.
 Therefore, while cleaning visible growth from your gutters is important, you should also be concerned about what you can’t see.

-The spores from mold in gutters can easily find their way into your house through small cracks, attic vents, and windows.
+The spores from mold in gutters can easily enter your house through small cracks, attic vents, and windows.
 Once inside, they degrade your indoor air quality and pose larger health risks, especially for people with allergies, asthma, and other respiratory illnesses.
 The musty smell that sometimes permeates a house after it rains can often be traced back to a moldy and overflowing gutter system by the window.

-This makes addressing mold in gutter systems an important part of home maintenance, and not just for the structure but also for health reasons.
+This makes addressing mold in gutter systems an essential part of home maintenance, not only for the structure but also for health reasons.

 The Domino Effect: From Gutter Clogs to Fascia Board Rot